Johan Setia LRT station

-The Johan Setia LRT station is designated to be an elevated light rapid transit (LRT) station in Johan Setia, Klang, Selangor, Malaysia, forming part of the Shah Alam Line.
+The Johan Setia LRT station is designated to be an elevated light rapid transit (LRT) station in Johan Setia, Klang, Selangor, Malaysia, forming part of the Shah Alam line.

+History

-The station is marked as Station No. 26 which is also the terminus for the RM9 billion line project.
-The Shah Alam line's maintenance depot is located next to the Johan Setia LRT station.
-The Johan Setia LRT station is expected to be operational in February 2024.
+This is the twenty-sixth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
+It is the southern terminus station of the entire Shah Alam Line.
+This LRT station will be expected to be operational in late 2025.
+It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.

 Surrounding developments

 Major landmarks and developments in the vicinity of this Station: